(NEW) MSRB Updates Rule A-8, on Rulemaking Procedures

 • MSRB Regulatory Notice 2020-01 (January 6, 2020): Obligations of Senior Syndicate Managers Utilizing Electronic Communications

-(New) Amendments to Underwriters’ Fair Dealing Obligations to Issuers Under Rule G-17
+Amendments to Underwriters’ Fair Dealing Obligations to Issuers Under Rule G-17

-The MSRB established a compliance date of November 30, 2020 for its amended and restated guidance regarding the fair dealing obligations underwriters owe to issuers of municipal securities under MSRB Rule G-17, on conduct of municipal securities and municipal advisory activities (the “Revised Interpretive Notice”).
-The SEC approved the Revised Interpretive Notice on November 6, 2019.
-The Revised Interpretive Notice incorporates various amendments to the MSRB’s 2012 Interpretive Notice.
-The MSRB reminds brokers, dealers and municipal securities dealers these amendments and encourages them to review the Revised Interpretive Notice in its entirety in advance of the November 30, 2020 compliance date.
+The MSRB received approval from the SEC on November 6, 2019 (the “SEC approval order”) to amend and restate the MSRB’s August 2, 2012 Interpretive Notice regarding the fair dealing obligations underwriters owe to issuers of municipal securities under MSRB Rule G17, on conduct of municipal securities and municipal advisory activities (the “Revised Interpretive Notice”).
+The Revised Interpretive Notice incorporates various amendments to the 2012 Interpretive Notice.
+See MSRB Notice 2019-20 for more information about the Revised Interpretive Notice and the amendments to the 2012 Interpretive Notice approved by the SEC.

 • MSRB Regulatory Notice 2019-20 (November 8, 2019): SEC Approves Amendments to Underwriters’ Fair Dealing Obligations to Issuers Under Rule G-17

-FINRA is issuing this Notice to remind member firms of their supervisory obligations under FINRA Rules 3110 (Supervision) and 3120 (Supervisory Control System) if they hold or transact in customer accounts owned by municipal entities or obligated persons (municipal clients), as defined in Section 15B of the Securities Exchange Act of 1934 (Exchange Act), and participate in investment-related activities with municipal clients, such as recommending or selling non-municipal securities products to such municipal clients.
+FINRA issued this Notice to remind member firms of their supervisory obligations under FINRA Rules 3110 (Supervision) and 3120 (Supervisory Control System) if they hold or transact in customer accounts owned by municipal entities or obligated persons (municipal clients), as defined in Section 15B of the Securities Exchange Act of 1934 (Exchange Act), and participate in investment-related activities with municipal clients, such as recommending or selling non-municipal securities products to such municipal clients.
 Under these circumstances, member firms are obligated to determine if such activities require registration as a municipal advisor.

 • FINRA Regulatory Notice 19-28 (August 16, 2019): Guidance Regarding Member Firms’ Supervisory Obligations When Participating in Investment-Related Activities with Municipal Clients